skabeo/Math-Magician/README.md

 ## 🚀 Live Demo <a id="live-demo"></a>

-- An implementation of this portfolio will be live on [Github Pages](https://skabeo.github.io/Math-Magician/dist/) (to be updated)
+- Check out the live demo [here](https://skabeo-math-magician.onrender.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>